summerginger/DataSweeper_Project/README.md

 2. Can the model minimize the following risks?

-- Loss from not approving the good applicant
+- Opportunity Loss from not approving the good applicant
 - Loss resulting from approving a non-credit worthy candidate